My Thoughts On Every NCAA Football Game For the Playstation 2

 NCAA Football 08 & 09

 The second biggest issue is the discipline and probation glitch.
-I discovered this while playing 09, but another gamer confirmed that 08 has the same issue.
+I discovered this while playing 09, but 08 has the same issue.
+It involved teams not having enough points to discipline players during the season which results in having many programs suspended over time.

 Overall, I choose to ignore 08 and 09.